 - Allow ten working days for initial response from PNG.

-- Once you have received permission, notify our company three working days before beginning the excavation stage of your project.
+- Once you have received permission, notify PNG three working days before beginning the excavation stage of your project.

 - Follow the instructions of an authorized PNG representative.

 - Mechanical excavation is prohibited within three metres of a pipeline, unless the pipeline has been exposed at the point of crossing.

 - Notify PNG one working day before backfilling over the pipe.
 This will allow the pipe to be examined for damage which may have occurred during excavation.